-I began college at a small school in Sarasota where I scored high grades.
+I began college at a small school in Sarasota where I earned high grades.
 After I transferred the credits, I graduated from Dartmouth College.
 It was one of the proudest moments of my life.

-I’d like to say that if you manage your life properly and follow your doctor’s advice, it is possible to recover from a major mental illness, and have a happy and fulfilling life.
+I’d like to say that if you manage your life properly and follow your doctor’s advice, it is possible to recover from a major mental illness and have a happy and fulfilling life.
 I am living proof!
 Never give up, and keep trying various treatments until you have reached the highest level of recovery possible.
 You never know what breakthroughs are around the next corner.